tlorans/defi-gmx-v2/README.md

     - solutions
     - markdown instructions
   - notes
-- [ ] TODO: fix UI - Quick guide on how to bridge ETH?
+- [x] Quick guide on how to bridge ETH?
   - [ ] Transactions

 ### Foundation